This year my family and I rang in the New Year at Star Wars Galaxy Edge at the Disneyland Resort.

 Even though I planned to use my rollator/transport combo, I was still recovering from a multi-month costochondritis flare.
 This would require a lot of resting and addressing pain before it got out of hand.
-To manage my back and spine pain I brought my Oska Pulse, it’s a portable PEMF device that has relieved the pain I experience from fibromyalgia and psoriatic arthritis like no other.
+To manage my back and spine pain I use a portable PEMF device that has relieved the pain I experience from fibromyalgia and psoriatic arthritis like no other.
 I alternated PEMF treatments on my back with a portable heating pad to help relax my muscles.

 It should come as no surprise that most people I know come down with some type of cold whenever they visit Disneyland.
 You might even think it’s impossible to avoid germs when hanging out with tens of thousands of people from all over the world.
 With that said, I don’t get sick after a visit!
 And I have an autoimmune disease!
 Here are a few ways I and others avoid bringing home Disney germs.

 - Do not touch anything!